valentin-/payment-provider-unzer/README.md

-# Unzer(former: Heidelpay)
+# Pimcore E-Commerce Framework Payment Provider - Unzer(former: Heidelpay)

 ## Unzer Web Integration

-To integrate Unzer web integration see [Unzer docs](https://docs.heidelpay.com/docs/web-integration) and follow following steps.
+To integrate Unzer web integration see [Unzer docs](https://docs.unzer.com/integrate/web-integration) and follow following steps.

 The basic flow goes as following:
-- Heidelpay gets initialized via java script and depending on activated payment methods additional form fields are injected to view template.
+- Unzer gets initialized via java script and depending on activated payment methods additional form fields are injected to view template.
 - User selects payment method and enters additional information if necessary (e.g. credit card information).
-- Information is submitted to heidelpay, payment transaction is started and payment id is returned.
+- Information is submitted to unzer, payment transaction is started and payment id is returned.
 - Payment id is submitted back to Pimcore and Pimcore payment transaction is started.
 - If necessary user is redirected to payment provider (e.g. Paypal).
-- If user comes back from external payment site, payment state is checked server-to-server between Pimcore and heidelpay and if successful order is committed and user is redirected to success page.
+- If user comes back from external payment site, payment state is checked server-to-server between Pimcore and unzer and if successful order is committed and user is redirected to success page.

 ## Installation